entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 The EntandoCompositeApp Custom Resource can be used to package a collection of Entando Core Custom Resources in a single YAML file for sequential deployment.
 Keep in mind that one can already use standard YAML syntax to package a set of Kubernetes resources in a single file, separating each resource with a triple dash (`---`).
-The purpose of this custom resource is therefor specifically to ensure that the deployment of the previous 'component' has completed, and that  the resulting Pod is up and running before commencing deploying on the 'component'.
+The purpose of this custom resource is therefore specifically to ensure that the deployment of the previous 'component' has completed, and that  the resulting Pod is up and running before commencing deploying on the 'component'.

 The primary use case of this custom resource is to package a full Entando App and all its supporting service and